abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 minds, by recognizing what our minds are doing and when we have lost this sense of appreciation.
-In seemingly difficult and trying circumstances, we can encourage those qualities of gratitude that allow us to understand that, generally speaking, just as Zusha suggests, *Nothing bad has ever happened to me.*
+In seemingly difficult and trying circumstances, we can encourage those qualities of gratitude that allow us to understand that, for the most part, as Zusha suggests, *Nothing bad has ever happened to me.*

 # Taints to Be Abandoned by Using